 Estate planning issues for same sex couples

-Despite some of the long-awaited changes in the law regarding same sex marriage, the LGBT community will continue to face challenges that spill over into estate planning.
+Despite some of the long-awaited changes in the law regarding same sex marriage, the LGBTQ community will continue to face challenges that spill over into estate planning.
 Both state and federal laws play a role in determining whether a couple can have joint ownership in certain property.
 The law also establishes certain rules as to who can receive assets when someone dies and how the estate taxes will be calculated.
 Other issues, such as who can make health care decisions when someone becomes incapacitated, are also governed by state laws.
 Regrettably, the majority of these laws do not apply to couples who are not legally married.
 Legal spouses can visit one another in the hospital with no problem.
 They also inherit their spouse’s assets automatically, upon death, even when there is no will.
 Yet, these privileges, which many take for granted, are not available to same sex couples.
 It is for this reason that same sex couples need an estate plan that spells out their intentions in these specific legal areas, in order to make their choices legally binding, after their death.

 Last Will and Testament